chronlc/nf-sp00f33r-pro/.github/instructions/memory.instructions.md

 - Material3 design system with dark theme
 - ViewModels for state management (MVVM pattern)
 - All screens access modules via NfSp00fApplication singleton accessors
+- **2025-10-09 09:56:** After completing any task where build is validated as successful, ALWAYS commit changes to git with a descriptive commit message.
+This ensures progress is saved and provides rollback points if needed.